jdittrich/userNeedResearchBook/text/allURBook.md

 Note that some are actual, meaningful principles (»Finishing is good«, »(Page) Format is hard to change later«), while some are mere group titles based on commonalities of the  data they encompass (»Inspiration«, »Trial and Error«).

 </div>

 ## Fill the Structure
 When you came up with some principles and ideas to structure your data you need to see if the structure is feasible.
-Go through your data and sort it into the principles, or just move the data into proximity to similar data.
+Go through your data and sort it into the principles you can up with, or just move the data into proximity to similar data.

-The difference to the previous step is that we now focus on involving all the data into the process of generating principles and grouping the data to according principles.
+The difference to the previous step is that we now focus on involving all the data into the process of generating principles.
 In contrast, in the previous steps we focused more on generating a structure.

-If the previous step was building a data-based scaffold, now we try to build the actual walls.
+If the previous step was building a (data-based) scaffold, now we try to build the actual walls.

 ![Build upon your preliminary structure to see if the idea actually works](images/lego_houseWalls.jpg)

-When you group your data you should have principles that are derived from the actual data.
 Aim for 3 to 10 pieces of data per group.
 While it is temporarily o.k. to have very small groups, at the end each principle should be derived from several data points and not on a single utterance.
 On the other hand if a principle encompasses more than 10